osama-ata/Alt-Ctrl-Proj/docs/code2tutorial/03_project_.md

 Think of a Primavera P6 XER file like a big folder that might contain one or more projects.
 Inside that folder, everything related to a specific project is organized: the list of tasks for that project, the Work Breakdown Structure (WBS) for that project, details about the project's start and finish dates, etc.

-In PyP6Xer-dev, the `Project` object is the Python representation of one of these project containers from your XER file.
+In Alt-Ctrl-Proj, the `Project` object is the Python representation of one of these project containers from your XER file.
 It's like a single, organized sub-folder within the main XER data that holds all the top-level information about that specific project.

 The `Project` object holds:

 1. **Details *about* the project:** Things like its name, ID, planned dates, and various settings.
 2. **Access points *to* the data within that project:** Importantly, it lets you easily find the specific tasks and WBS elements that belong to *this* project, pulling them from the main collections loaded by the `Reader`.

 ## Accessing Project Objects